PRAEst-76/script.batocerawidget/README.md

 ### To-do:

 - [x] Add support for additional search patterns like "latest games" etc..
 (2024.10.29)
+- [ ] Find some way to speed up scanning
 - [ ] Add ability to run games from the widget.
 - [ ] Add more filters.
 - [ ] Add other languages.